Title: On the Wings of Unexpected Change

 Sheppard stared out the door at her retreating back and growled.
 The rumble of sound was almost subsonic and Rodney could barely hear it, more felt it moving through the room.
 Yeah, the Major was much more readable in his current form than he was when he was human.
 The Ancient equipment he had forged a connection with was silent, and Rodney flashed Zelenka a grateful glance.
 As entertaining as it would have been to see Weir knocked down a peg or two, the situation they were in precluded that.

 “So, what do you want to know about my evening?” the flat Ancient voice asked.
-Sheppard was staring at the scientists, very obviously pushing his emotions aside.
+Sheppard was back to staring at the scientists, very obviously pushing his emotions aside.

 “Everything from the point where you left the ‘We’re Alive’ celebration,” Rodney demanded.
 He needed all the information that he could get before he tried anything to change people back.
 “Radek, please make sure our people have everything set up so we can start working on a cure for this clusterfuck.”